apache/incubator-kie-kogito-examples/serverless-workflow-temperature-conversion/conversion-workflow/README.md

 Before submitting a request, run the [Subtraction](../subtraction-service) and [Multiplication](../multiplication-service) on separate terminals on ports `8181` and `8282` respectively (use the property `quarkus.http.port`).

-The service based on the JSON workflow definition can be access by sending a POST request to [http://localhost:8080/fahrenheit_to_celsius](http://localhost:8080/fahrenheit_to_celsius)' with following content:
+The service based on the JSON workflow definition can be access by sending a POST request to [http://localhost:8080/fahrenheit_to_celsius](http://localhost:8080/fahrenheit_to_celsius) with the following content:

 ```json
 {